 But if you get it wrong, that trust can evaporate in an instant.
 Amazon’s now notorious email was a hot topic at this year’s conference.
 This failed effort at personalization amused some, and deeply offended others.

 Communication challenges in the advisory space

 As an advisor, a large part of your job is keeping in touch with your clients.
 You can build relationships with the best of them, but as your business grows, scaling communications can be a challenge.
-In fact, many of our clients reach out to us to get a better hold of their email automation.
+In fact, many of our clients reach out to us to get a better hold of their email automation and marketing techniques.

 As a digital marketer, it blows my mind that so many advisors are still sending individual email updates.
 The most common excuse: automated emails aren’t personal enough for a client-based industry.
 I want to be very clear: you shouldn’t stop sending individual emails for personal information, but using an automated email system to send your sales messages and value propositions can help you manage your pipeline.

 Getting up to speed with Now